 What is Houseparty?

 House is a social media app on both iPhone and Android as is a real-time face-to-face social network.
 It’s simple to use, requires only basic personal details, and you can play games with friends.
 It’s actually been around since 2016 and was bought last year by Epic Games, the company who also made Fornite.
 And it’s free, which is useful.
+But the question many parents are asking is how safe is the houseparty app?

 Is House Party safe to use?